 Often the first on the scene in an emergency, firefighters are America’s heroes!
 They train to respond to fires, medical emergencies, and disasters.
 According to the US Fire Administration, in 2018, there were an estimated 370,000 career firefighters in the US.
 There were an additional 745,000 volunteer firefighters that work in small communities for no pay.
 There is an increasing need for firefighters in the US.
-The jobs in the industry with a fire science associates degree are more plentiful than you may think.
+The jobs in the industry with a fire science associate degree are more plentiful than you may think.

-For seasoned firefighters, an Associates Degree in Fire Science will open up higher-tiered jobs within your fire departments, such as a captain or a deputy fire chief.
+For seasoned firefighters, an Associate Degree in Fire Science will open up higher-tiered jobs within your fire departments, such as a captain or deputy fire chief.
 You can also become a manager of the customer-facing side of the fire department that deals with customer support and services.
 So, if you are interested in starting a career as a firefighter or advancing your career with a fire science degree, now is a great time to start.
-We have compiled a list for you of the Top 10 Online Associates in Fire Science for 2022 to get you started!
+We have compiled a list for you of the Top 10 Online Associates in Fire Science to get you started!

 How We Ranked The Top Online Schools Associates Degrees in Fire Science

 The Online Schools Guide editors found schools offering online or hybrid Associate Degrees in Fire Science.
 Then we ranked the programs based on cost, reputation, and future salary.

 |1.
 University Of Cincinnati||AAS in Fire Service Technology|